Written by the founder of Diaspora Colours- an abstract architectural and geometric artist specialising in curated art for modern interiors.

 The placement of artwork also modifies the perception of the interior.
 Walls can be perceived to be wider, narrower, higher or shorter and the space itself can be perceived to be smaller or larger than it is.
 What perception would you like created?

 There are two basic approaches (matching or contrasting colour) but they should not restrict your preferences of colour composition.
-Choose your art to match/contrast interior colours, or choose the colours of walls and other objects to match/contrast your existing art (e.g. for a refurbishment) or anywhere inbetween matching and contrasting colours.
+Choose your art to match/contrast interior colours, or choose the colours of walls and other objects to match/contrast your existing art (e.g. for a refurbishment) or anywhere in between the matching and contrasting colours range.

 Avoid placing the artwork where it is exposed to direct sunlight often.
 Regular direct sunlight exposure over a long period can compromise the colour of artworks